Teksta versija

 1) open - if an equal competition among project applications takes place for approval of the project application and granting of the funding of the European Union fund;

 2) restricted - if the range of project applicants who are invited to submit project applications is previously known.
-In such case all project applications shall be approved and financed which comply with the project application evaluation criteria, if none of the exclusion provision referred to in Section 22 of this Law apply to the project applicant.
+In such case, all project applications which meet the project application evaluation criteria shall be approved and financed if none of the exclusion provision referred to in Section 22 of this Law apply to the project applicant.

-(2) Co-operation institution shall carry out project application selection in accordance with project application selection methodology and project application selection regulations.
-Project application selection regulations shall be developed and after co-ordination with the responsible institutions and the managing authority approved by the co-operation institution.
+(2) Co-operation institution shall select project applications in accordance with the project application selection methodology and project application selection regulations.
+Project application selection regulations shall be developed and, after agreement thereupon with the responsible institution and the managing authority, approved by the co-operation institution.

 (3) Only such project application evaluation criteria shall be included in the project application selection regulations which have been approved in accordance with Article 40(2)(a) of Regulation No 2021/1060 by the monitoring committee.

-(4) A notification of a call for open project application selection and an indication to the website on which the project application selection regulations have been published, and also a notification regarding extension, discontinuation, or termination of the project application selection shall be submitted by the co-operation institution for the publication in the official gazette Latvijas Vēstnesis.
+(4) A notification of a call for open project application selection and a reference to the website on which the project application selection regulations have been published, and also a notification of the extension, discontinuation, or termination of project application selection shall be submitted by the co-operation institution for publication in the official gazette Latvijas Vēstnesis.

 (5) A project applicant shall draw up and submit a project application in accordance with the requirements of the project application selection regulations.

-(6) A decision of the monitoring committee on approval of project application evaluation criteria and decision of the co-operation institution on approval of project application selection regulations may not be contested and appealed.
+(6) The decision of the monitoring committee on the approval of project application evaluation criteria and decision of the co-operation institution on the approval of project application selection regulations shall be indisputable and not subject to appeal.

-The co-operation institution shall establish a project application evaluation committee for the project application evaluation, consisting of at least one representative from the responsible institution which supervises the relevant specific objective and of a representative from the relevant sectoral ministry (if applicable).
-The Cabinet may determine other additional conditions for the establishment of the project application evaluation committee if it arises from the legal acts of the European Union and the laws and regulations of Republic of Latvia.
-The representative of the managing authority may participate in the meeting of the project application evaluation committee in the capacity of observer.
+The co-operation institution shall establish a project application evaluation committee for the evaluation of project applications, consisting of at least one representative from the responsible institution which supervises the relevant specific aid objective and of a representative from the relevant sectoral ministry (if applicable).
+The Cabinet may determine other additional conditions for the establishment of the project application evaluation committee if it arises from the legal acts of the European Union and the Republic of Latvia.
+The representative of the managing authority may participate in the meeting of the project application evaluation committee in the capacity of an observer.

 Section 22.
-Provisions for Exclusion of a Project Applicant
+Provisions for Exclusion of Project Applicants

-(1) The co-operation institution shall refuse a project application if any of the following cases is applicable to a project applicant who is a natural person or legal person:
+(1) The co-operation institution shall reject a project application if any of the following cases is applicable to the project applicant who is the natural or legal person:

-1) a project applicant or a person who is a member of the executive board or supervisory board or a general representative of the project applicant, or a person who is authorised to represent a project applicant in activities related to a subsidiary, has been found guilty of any of the following criminal offences by such prosecutor's penal order or a court judgement that has come into effect and is non-disputable and not subject to appeal:
+1) the project applicant or a person who is a member of the executive board or supervisory board or a general representative of the project applicant, or a person who is authorised to represent the project applicant in activities related to a subsidiary, has been found guilty of any of the following criminal offences under such a prosecutor's penal order or court judgement that has come into effect and is indisputable and not subject to appeal:

 a) establishment or leading of a criminal organisation, involvement in such organisation or in an organised group included within such organisation, or in another criminal formation, or participation in criminal offences committed by such organisation;